 Dealers may enroll in our program by (1) paying an up-front, one-time fee of \$9,850, or (2) agreeing to allow us to retain 50% of their first accelerated Dealer Holdback payment.
 Dealers are granted access to the Portfolio Program upon enrollment.
-Access to the Purchase Program is limited and is typically only granted to Dealers that have received their first accelerated Dealer Holdback payment under the Portfolio Program.
+Access to the Purchase Program is limited and is typically only granted to Dealers that either have received their first accelerated Dealer Holdback payment under the Portfolio Program or are franchise dealerships.